-Where it is identified that dealing with a Transport agency could lead to a conflict of interest the commercial partner or supplier should report this to the Transport agency immediately.
+Where it is identified that dealing with a Transport agency could lead to a conflict of interest, the commercial partner or supplier must report this to the Transport agency immediately.
 Arrangements may be made to separate activities to mitigate the risk of this conflict arising.

-Real or perceived conflicts of interest may arise where the person's official or business duties and their private interests are incompatible.
+Conflicts of interest may arise where a person's private interests could be perceived to be favoured over their official or business duties.